All Products

 FLOW_SKIP_SQL_ANALYZE

-The method that is used to execute SQL statements.
+Specifies the execution method for SQL statements.
 Valid values:

-• false (default value): Only one SQL statement is executed at a time.
+• false (default): Execute one SQL statement at a time.

 Note

-This parameter is supported only for testing the running process in the data development environment.
+This parameter can only be used for testing in the data development environment.

 Others

-You can also directly append custom MR task parameters in the advanced configuration.
-When you submit the code, DataWorks automatically adds the new parameters to the command using the -D key=value statement.
+You can also add custom MR job parameters in the advanced configuration section.
+When you submit the code, DataWorks automatically adds the new parameters to the command by using -D key=value statements.

 Advanced parameter